poonchuanan/tp/docs/UserGuide.md

 ### 8.1 Moving an entry to another position

-You can move an entry to another position in the last shown list using this `move` command.
+Want to see list out your calories in an interesting order?
+You can use the `move` command to move an entry to another position in the last shown list to create your desired list!

 Format: `move from/ **INDEX_1** below/ **INDEX_2**`